spdx/spdx-spec/chapters/document-creation-information.md

 ### 6.7.2 Intent

-Recognizing that licenses are added to the SPDX License List with each subsequent version, the intent is to provide recipients of the SPDX file with the version of the SPDX License List used.
-This anticipates that in the future, an SPDX file might have used a version of the SPDX License List that is older than the then current one.
+Recognizing that licenses are added to the SPDX License List with each subsequent version, the intent is to provide recipients of the SPDX document with the version of the SPDX License List used.
+This anticipates that in the future, an SPDX document might have used a version of the SPDX License List that is older than the then current one.

 ### 6.7.3 Examples